kallaway/100-days-of-code/r1-log.md

 Did 10+ JS challenges on FCC.
 No time for project work unfortunately, Christmas-time is coming, need to arrange a lot of things in advance.

 ### R1D5
-Started ES6 part of the JS Data Structures and Algorithms section on FCC.
+Started ES6 part of the JS Data Structures and Algorithms sTraining the forest cover #MachineLearning model, added decision tree and random forest classifiers.
+Perfect project to refresh and extend my knowledge, to fill the gaps.ection on FCC.
 Also, I updated my portfolio.
 I felt I needed more time to deeply understand the use cases of recursive function and now it is the same as let/const/freeze.
 Challenges are great and I can proceed quite easily but I can't wait for the project work.
 I might want to read a book or search for additional material on JS data structures and algorithms.
 This part is so important, it is the core of programming.